· Who we are

 We require you to provide the following personal data over the course of a complaint:

-- Contact details such as telephone number, email address or mobile telephone number.
+Contact details such as telephone number, email address or mobile telephone number.
 These details are necessary for us to be able to contact you with a response to your enquiry.

-- Financial Details: We will inform you at the point of collecting information from you, we will tell you if you are also required to provide the information to us.
+Financial Details: At the point we collect your information from you, we will tell you if you are also required to provide financial details to us.

 We would like to send you information about other financial mis-selling claims, other claims management services offered by our sister company The Claims Bureau Limited and legal services provided by New South Law Limited, which may be of interest to you.
 Where we have your consent, or it is in our legitimate interests to do so, we may do this by post, email, telephone, text message (SMS) or automated call.

-We will only ask whether you would like us [and other businesses] to send you marketing messages when you tick the relevant boxes when you e.g. complete our online order form for the first time.
-Click here https://www.reclaiminspain.com/get-in-touch/ to see what this form looks like.
+We will ask whether you would like us and other trusted businesses to send you marketing messages when you tick the relevant boxes when you complete our online enquiry form for the first time.
+Click here to see what this form looks like.